Keon-Jukes/Keon-Jukes/README.md

   # Welcome
- I'm a fullstack Trained, frontend focused, developer and I enjoy using creative problem solving to build useful applications.
+ I'm a fullstack Trained, frontend focused, developer and I enjoy using creative problem solving to build useful applications!

 ## Stats